Yatxing1828/Java-IME/README.md

 ### Command List

-*This is also a fully-functional script, and it was used to generate all manipulated images in the `images` directory.*
+*This is also a fully-functional script, and it can be used to generate example manipulated images in the `images` directory.*

 ```